MikyStar/IDLE/README.md

 This is a really basic IDLE click & collect game.

+Start up by creating an account in the Settings tab so that we can record your progression.

 In the Staff tab, you can hire workers with your money.

 In the Map tab, you'll find different lands.